jeromecoupe/webstoemp/src/blogposts/2019-08-17-headless-cms-graphql-api-eleventy.md

 ---
 title: "Consuming a headless CMS GraphQL API with Eleventy"
-excerpt: "Although I generally use git-based CMSes for Jamstack projects, Eleventy makes it trivial to generate a static site using data coming from a GraphQL API if you need the option."
+excerpt: "To generate a static site, Eleventy can process Markdown files with YAML front matter, and it can just as easily consume data coming from any GraphQL API."
 image: "eleventy-graphql.jpg"
 imageAlt: "Eleventy and GraphQL logos"
 tags: